 July 14 is France’s biggest public holiday, Bastille Day.
 The date commemorates the start of the French Revolution in 1789.
 Today there are big celebrations held on Bastille Day, much singing of the French national anthem La Marseillaise and fantastic fireworks displays.

 This flat hat was originally part of military uniforms and is intrinsically linked with France.
-However, you are unlikely to come across many Parisians or French people in general wearing Berets today.
+However, you are unlikely to see many Parisians or French people wearing Berets today.
 Perhaps they will return to style at some point in the future.
+In the meantime, it’s just travelers like me who wear them!

 32. Disneyland Paris